TOMToolkit/tom_base/docs/introduction/tomarchitecture.md

 any page without modifying the underlying framework's code directly.
 Entire pages may be replaced, or only "blocks" within a template.

-Compare theses screenshots of the [standard target detail page](/assets/img/architecture/standardlayout.png) and the [Global Supernova Project's target detail page](/assets/img/architecture/snex2layout.png), the latter taking heavy advantage of template inheritance.
+Compare these screenshots of the [standard target detail page](/assets/img/architecture/standardlayout.png) and the [Global Supernova Project's target detail page](/assets/img/architecture/snex2layout.png), the latter taking heavy advantage of template inheritance.